We get a lot of questions that go something like this:

 As a generalization, the heavier a ski is, the more difficult it will be to pivot back and forth quickly.
 The lighter it is, the easier it will be to maneuver.

-If you happen to know (from one of our reviews, perhaps) that a ski is not particularly quick, then sizing down will make it easier to handle, which will be important depending on where you ski (tight trees? big bumps? wide open terrain?) or how you like to ski (e.g., big turns at high speeds? smaller turns at moderate or slow speeds?).
+If you happen to know (from one of our reviews, perhaps) that a ski is not particularly light / quick, then sizing down will make it easier to handle, which will be important depending on where you ski (tight trees? big bumps? wide open terrain?) or how you like to ski (big turns at high speeds? smaller turns at moderate or slow speeds?).

-Or if you’re looking at a light, highly maneuverable ski, you’ll be able to go with a longer length than you might be accustomed to gain some stability while still having a ski that will feel quick and easy to maneuver.
+Or if you’re looking at a light, highly maneuverable ski, you might be able to go with a longer length than you are accustomed to, in order to gain some stability while still having a ski that will feel relatively quick and easy to maneuver.

 Flotation in Deeper Snow